PS00161093/system-design/KeyValueStore.md

 - Strong consistency is usually achieved by forcing a replica not to accept new reads/writes until every replica has agreed on current write.
 This approach is not ideal for highly available systems because it could block new operations.
 - Dynamo and Cassandra adopt eventual consistency, which is our recommended consistency model for our key-value store.
 From concurrent writes, eventual consistency allows inconsistent values to enter the system and force the client to read the values to reconcile.

+# Inconsistency resolution: versioning
+- Replication gives high availability but causes inconsistencies among replicas.
+- Versioning and vector clocks are used to solve inconsistency problems.
+- Versioning means treating each data modification as a new immutable version of data.

+Before we talk about versioning, let us use an example to explain how inconsistency happens: assume,
+- both replica nodes n1 and n2 have the same value.
+- Let us call this value the original value.
+Server 1 and server 2 get the same value for get(“name”) operation.
+- Next, server 1 changes the name to “johnSanFrancisco”, and server 2 changes the name to “johnNewYork”
+- These two changes are performed simultaneously.
+Now, we have conflicting values, called versions v1 and v2.

+To resolve this issue, we need a versioning system that can detect conflicts and reconcile conflicts.
+- A vector clock is a common technique to solve this problem.
+- Let us examine how vector clocks work.
+- A vector clock is a [server, version] pair associated with a data item.
+- It can be used to check if one version precedes, succeeds, or in conflict with others.
+- Assume a vector clock is represented by D([S1, v1], [S2, v2], …, [Sn, vn]), where D is a data item, v1 is a version counter, and s1 is a server number, etc.
+- If data item D is written to server Si, the system must perform one of the following tasks:
+  - Increment vi if [Si, vi] exists.
+  - Otherwise, create a new entry [Si, 1].

+The above abstract logic is explained with a concrete example:
+- A client writes a data item D1 to the system, and the write is handled by server Sx, which now has the vector clock D1[(Sx, 1)].
+- Another client reads the latest D1, updates it to D2, and writes it back.
+D2 descends from D1 so it overwrites D1.
+Assume the write is handled by the same server Sx, which now has vector clock D2([Sx, 2]).
+- Another client reads the latest D2, updates it to D3, and writes it back.
+Assume the write is handled by server Sy, which now has vector clock D3([Sx, 2], [Sy, 1])).
+- Another client reads the latest D2, updates it to D4, and writes it back.
+Assume the write is handled by server Sz, which now has D4([Sx, 2], [Sz, 1])).
+- When another client reads D3 and D4, it discovers a conflict, which is caused by data item D2 being modified by both Sy and Sz.
+The conflict is resolved by the client and updated data is sent to the server.
+Assume the write is handled by Sx, which now has D5([Sx, 3], [Sy, 1], [Sz, 1]).

+Using vector clocks, it is easy to tell that a version X is an ancestor (i.e. no conflict) of version Y
+- if the version counters for each participant in the vector clock of Y is greater than or equal to the ones in version X.
+- For example, the vector clock D([s0, 1], [s1, 1])] is an ancestor of D([s0, 1], [s1, 2]).
+Therefore, no conflict is recorded.

+Similarly, you can tell that a version X is a sibling (i.e., a conflict exists) of Y
+- if there is any participant in Y's vector clock who has a counter that is less than its corresponding counter in X. For example, the following two vector clocks indicate there is a conflict: D([s0, 1], [s1, 2]) and D([s0, 2], [s1, 1]).

+Even though vector clocks can resolve conflicts, there are two notable downsides.
+- First, vector clocks add complexity to the client because it needs to implement conflict resolution logic.
+- Second, the [server: version] pairs in the vector clock could grow rapidly.
+To fix this problem, we set a threshold for the length, and if it exceeds the limit, the oldest pairs are removed.
+This can lead to inefficiencies in reconciliation because the descendant relationship cannot be determined accurately.
+However, based on Dynamo paper [4], Amazon has not yet encountered this problem in production; therefore, it is probably an acceptable solution for most companies.